 Amin Jadavji 54:50

-pretty prepared me I’m very much kind of you know, lowest hanging fruit.
+I pre prepared me I'm very much kind of you know, lowest hanging fruit.
 I worked very closely with foodservice distribution for 20 years.
-And they’re looking after that delivery.
+And they're looking after that delivery.
 So why do we need to replicate trucks?
-Let’s tie into that existing infrastructure?
-Because it’s not about, like someone is already paying to do that.
+Let's tie into that existing infrastructure?
+Because it's not about, like someone is already paying to do that.
 Why pay again to recreate that?
-Yeah, we want to plug in.
-That’s kind of our idea here.
+Yeah, we want to plug in that that's kind of our idea here.
 So very much.
-It’s kind of like plain vanilla, you know, white label solution, let’s figure out how to make really good quality food at competitive prices and tie into existing distribution. put it simply, that’s, that’s it.
-That’s all we’re trying to do.
+It's kind of like plain vanilla, you know, white label solution, let's figure out how to make really good quality food at competitive prices and tie into existing distribution. put it simply, that's, that's it.
+That's all we're trying to do.
 I believe we have superior product, higher nutrients, all those other things, but and it probably should be worth more money.
-But I think the first step was we want to build infrastructure, and we want to get our products out there.
+But I think the first step is we want to build infrastructure, and we want to get our products out there.
+I'd

 Qasim Virjee 55:41

 like to hear I know that you've got experience working across Canada in the US, and you're doing it again, with with this venture, you're going to be in the US you were telling me a little bit.
 What's your take on being a Canadian venture? open ended question.
 Yeah,